 Saint Louis University’s Office of Pre-Health and Pre-Law Studies can help you network, gain experience, and find the career path that is right for you as a pre-law student.

 Legal Studies Journal

 Write for a legal publication before starting law school.
 Pre-law students at SLU have the opportunity to write scholarly articles on relevant legal topics as part of the Saint Louis University Legal Studies Journal.

-Mock trial can be taken as a lecture class (PLS 3100: Introduction to Trial Advocacy) and a lab (PLS 3200: Introduction to Trial Advocacy Lab).
+Mock trial can be taken as a lecture course (PLS 3100: Introduction to Trial Advocacy) and as a lab (PLS 3200: Introduction to Trial Advocacy Lab).

 Discuss and debate hot button issues through the Political Round Table group.
 This student-run organization aims to offer free dialogue on campus while respecting the rights and opinions of all students.

 Network with other pre-law students as you prepare for your legal career.
 Amicus Curiae brings pre-law students together through social, educational and professional events.